Posterior Sampling-based Online Learning for Episodic POMDPs: Introduction

-In this paper, we consider episodic reinforcement learning problems on finite horizon POMDPs with finite state, action, and observation spaces.
+In this paper, we consider episodic reinforcement learning problems on finite-horizon POMDPs with finite state, action, and observation spaces.
 The exact models of the transition and observation kernels are unknown to the learning agent.
-We propose a Posterior Sampling-based reinforcement learning algorithm for POMDPs (PS4POMDPs), which is an adaptation of the posterior sampling (PS) method used for bandit learning \citep{agrawal2012analysis,russo2016information} and MDP learning problems \citep{osband2013more}.
-The PS-based algorithms are known to have superior empirical performance over Optimism-based approaches in a number of bandit and MDP learning settings \citep{agrawal2012analysis,osband2017posterior,ouyang2017learning, ouyang2019posterior, jafarnia2021online,jafarnia2021learning,jahromi2022online,kalagarla2023safe}.
-If this is any guide, we can expect a similar observation for POMDP learning as well.
+We propose a Posterior Sampling-based reinforcement learning algorithm for POMDPs (PS4POMDPs), which is an adaptation of the PS method used for bandit learning \citep{agrawal2012analysis,russo2016information} and MDP learning problems \citep{osband2013more, russo2013eluder, ouyang2017learning}.
+PS-based algorithms show superior empirical performance over optimism-based approaches in a number of bandit and MDP learning settings \citep{agrawal2012analysis,osband2017posterior,ouyang2017learning, ouyang2019posterior, jafarnia2021online,jafarnia2021learning,jahromi2022online,kalagarla2023safe}.
+If this is any guide, we can expect a similar observation for POMDP learning.
+However, there are currently no practical online algorithms for POMDPs, whether based on posterior sampling or not.
 Compared to PS in MDPs, our algorithm updates the posterior on both the transition kernel and the observation kernel.
-We analyze Bayesian regret of the PS4POMDPs algorithm in two settings, namely, (1) the general case, where no assumption on the POMDP is imposed; (2) the undercomplete $\alpha$-revealing POMDPs \citep{jin2020sample,liu2022partially}, which quantify the requirement that the observations must be informative to a certain degree.
+We analyze the Bayesian regret of the PS4POMDPs algorithm in two settings, namely, (1) the general case, where no assumption on the POMDP is imposed, and (2) the undercomplete $\alpha$-revealing POMDPs \citep{jin2020sample,liu2022partially}, which quantify the requirement that the observations must be informative to a certain degree.
 We show that in general POMDP learning problems, the regret is $\mathrm{poly}(S, A, O, H)\cdot\bigOtilde(\sqrt{(OA)^H K})$, where $K$ is the number of episodes and $H$ is the horizon length.
 We show that the exponential dependence on $H$ is necessary by proving an $\Omega(\sqrt{A^{H-1} K})$ lower bound of the regret.
 Under the assumption that the POMDP is undercomplete and $\alpha$-revealing, we establish an $\RegBound$ upper bound on the Bayesian regret.